-Billable expenses increased to \$2,004.7 million from \$1,861.3 million, or a 7.7% increase.
-The overall increase was primarily attributable to an increase in use of subcontractors in fiscal 2019 driven by client demand.
-In addition, contracts which require the Company to incur direct and travel expenses on behalf of clients increased over the prior year.
-Billable expenses as a percentage of revenue were 29.9% and 30.2% for fiscal 2019 and fiscal 2018, respectively.
+Billable expenses increased to \$2,325.9 million from \$2,298.4 million, or a 1.2% increase.
+The overall increase was primarily attributable to an increase in use of subcontractors in fiscal 2021 driven by client demand.
+The increase was partially offset by decreases in expenses from contracts which require the Company to incur direct and travel expenses on behalf of clients compared to the prior year.
+The impact of COVID-19 drove volatility in the timing and magnitude of billable expenses.
+Billable expenses as a percentage of revenue were 29.6% and 30.8% for fiscal 2021 and fiscal 2020, respectively.